Urban Electric Supply Company: History

-The company was founded in 1898 for the purpose of obtaining Parliamentary powers to operate electric light and tramway undertakings in England, Wales and Scotland.
+The company was founded in 1898 for the purpose of obtaining parliamentary powers to operate electric light and tramway undertakings in England, Wales and Scotland.
 By 1901 powers had been obtained to construct electricity systems in the following towns, given together with the projected cost of these works:

 In addition to electric light supplies there were two electric tramways being developed: Camborne and Redruth (£40,000) and Glossop (£50,000).
-The construction of all these systems was undertaken by Edmundsons Electricity Corporation Limited.
+The construction of all these systems was undertaken by Edmundsons Electricity Corporation.

 The Urban Electric Company raised capital in June 1901 by issuing £500,000 of shares.
 Further capital was raised by the subsequent issue of shares: £650,000 in July 1905; £640,000 in June 1923; and £250,000 of £1 ordinary shares in 1930.

 In 1905 Bishop Auckland was no longer controlled by the company but the Caterham and Newbury undertakings had been added to the Urban Electric Supply Company's portfolio.

 In 1923 the company controlled the following undertakings, these were generally small scale, the installed generating capacity, electricity sold and operating surplus was:

 In 1930 the capital raised by the issue of shares was used to acquire control of the following electricity undertakings: